 Spring Break at Bayou Bend

 Just a few minutes away from the Museum campus in the heart of the historic River Oaks neighborhood, Bayou Bend Collection and Gardens, the MFAH house museum for American decorative arts and paintings, offers a wide range of child-friendly activities in the gardens, the mansions, and the Lora Jean Kilroy Visitor Center.
-Ages 18 & younger receive free admission during Spring Break!
-Adults may purchase general admission in advance online.
+Ages 17 & younger receive free admission to Bayou Bend during Spring Break!
+Adults may purchase Bayou Bend general admission in advance online.

-• Self-Guided Garden Tours (10 a.m.–4 p.m.)
+• Self-Guided Garden Tours (10 a.m.–5 p.m.)
 Discover the blooming flowers and natural beauty of Bayou Bend during springtime.
-Recommended for all ages.
+Along the way, you’ll find art-making activities, guest experts, and exploration stations related to history, nature, and springtime.

 Spring Break at Bayou Bend is generously underwritten by William J. Hill.